 In the late 1990s I formed Network For Animals, an organisation able to take on grassroots activism such as seizing dogs from the Philippine Dog Meat Trade and supporting small animal rescues, but one of the core beliefs of Political Animal Lobby remained strong: Decisive change for animals must ultimately involve political change.

-To be able to operate and speak freely in politics, Network For Animals are registered and operate primarily as a not-for-profit company rather than a charity.
-For you as a supporter, this means that you cannot write off your gift to us as a tax benefit, and we as an organisation cannot claim Gift Aid back on top of your donation.
+To be able to operate and speak freely in politics within the UK, Network For Animals are registered and operate from the UK primarily as a not-for-profit company rather than a charity.
+For you as a UK supporter, this means that you cannot write off your gift to us as a tax benefit, and we as an organisation cannot claim Gift Aid back on top of your donation.
 As committed animal lovers, our supporters are generally not swayed by these small financial incentives, and as an organisation we work this way by choice.

 We do also operate a charity for solely non-political purposes, Network For Animals Charitable Trust.
 This is generally used for legacy giving rather than day to day donations, and where the tax benefits to the donor can be understandably overbearing.

-Network for Animals is a leading force against animal cruelty, representing thousands of supporters and activists in the United Kingdom and around the world, and currently exploring expansion into America.
+Network for Animals is a leading force against animal cruelty, representing thousands of supporters and activists in the United Kingdom and around the world.
 From the dogs of the Philippines, to the rhino of Africa and the badgers of Britain, with your help we will make this world a better place for both the animals, and humans who share it.

 Thank you for your support.